ovh/terraform-ovh-commons/journey/3-create-readytouse-instance/README.md

 If you are attentive, you can identify two strange properties: count and network_id.

 "count" seems to come from variables but it's used in some properties with "count.index".
 This is a special property (called [interpolation syntax](https://www.terraform.io/docs/configuration/interpolation.html)) managed by terraform to perform special actions.
 Here it's to iterate on multiple resources. "count = 4" ask terraform to create 4 instances with the same properties.
-To differentiate those instances, we'll add this nomber in the name using the count.index interpolation syntax.
+To differentiate those instances, we'll add this number in the name using the count.index interpolation syntax.

 network_id is not defined anywhere but it comes from a data source.
 A data source is a source of data...
-A data soruce is a static data with a method to access it.
+A data source is a static data with a method to access it.
 Here we are speaking about the ID of the public network, we can get it simply by asking the OpenStack API.

 ```terraform
 data "openstack_networking_network_v2" "public_a" {